Are you experiencing unwanted or unexpected pain during penetrative sex?

 What Causes Painful Intercourse?

-Causes of painful sex can be divided into a few categories: pain during entry, deep pain during penetration, and pain due to emotional factors.
+Generally speaking, experts divide these causes into one of three categories: pain during entry, deep pain during penetration, and pain due to emotional factors.

-For instance, stress, an emotional issue, can lead to the pelvic floor muscles becoming tightened and lead to pain during penetration.
+For instance, emotional issues, such as stress, can often prompt your pelvic floor muscles to tighten, which can lead to pain during penetration.

-Pain during entry may be due to injury, trauma, scarring from pelvic surgery, or an accident.
+Pain during entry may be due to an injury, trauma, scarring from pelvic surgery, or an accident.

 Finally, deep pain during intercourse can be due to conditions such as pelvic floor dysfunction or scarring from pelvic surgery.